-- 1. In the My Songs browser, tap the Select button, tap the song you want to share, tap Share, then do one of the following: - Send a stereo audio file: Tap Song, then tap Share.
+- 1. In the My Songs browser, touch and hold the song you want to share, tap Share 1, then do one of the following: - Send a stereo audio file: Tap Song, then tap Share.
 After you tap Song, you can add the artist, composer, and title information.
-You can also choose the audio quality and an image for the audio file. - · Send a GarageBand project: Tap Project. - 2.
+You can also choose the audio quality and an image for the audio file. - Send a GarageBand project: Tap Project. - 2.
 Tap the device you want to share with.